The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 We included 11 scheduled days on this 2 week Nicaragua itinerary, leaving one day at each end of the two weeks for traveling in and out of the country, and one extra day to either work into a favorite destination or count as a “lost day” when traveling between destinations takes up the bulk of your time and energy for the day.

-We followed this Nicaragua backpacking route fairly closely ourselves, with one notable exception: we spent 2 weeks relaxing in Granada, though the amount of actual sightseeing we did could easily be condensed to this itinerary during a more direct trip.
+We spent 2 weeks relaxing in Granada and about a week in San Juan del Sur, though the amount of actual sightseeing we did could easily be condensed to reflect this itinerary during a more direct trip.

 painted chicken bus as seen when backpacking nicaragua travel route